stevedonovan/gentle-intro/5-stdlib-containers.md

     Err(s.to_string())
 }
 ```

-So finally, the Main Program - look at how `ok(answer)` works - because
+So finally, the Main Program.
+Look at how `ok(answer)` works - because
 integers know how to convert themselves to strings!

 ```rust